 Syr-Darya Oblast.
 City of Turkestan.
 Mosque of Saint Sultan Akhmed Iassavi.
 Candlestick Donated by Emir Timur Kuragan

 This photograph of a detail from the interior of the mausoleum of Khodzha Akhmed Iassavi in Yasi (present-day Turkestan, Kazakhstan) is from the archeological part of Turkestan Album.
 The six-volume photographic survey was produced in 1871-72 under the patronage of General Konstantin P. von Kaufman, the first governor-general (1867-82) of Turkestan, as the Russian Empire’s Central Asian territories were called.
 Yasi is associated with the Sufi mystic, Khodzha Akhmed Iassavi (1103-66), whose great reputation led Timur (Tamerlane) to construct a memorial shrine (khanaka) at his grave site.
 Built in 1396-98, the mausoleum displays features of Timurid architecture, then at its height in Samarkand.
-This view shows one of a pair of large bronze candle holders reputed to have been donated by Timur.
-The holder is a complex design of ascending circular forms, elaborately decorated with engraved botanical figures and Perso-Arabic inscriptions.
-Arabesque foliate forms in geometric arrangements predominate.
-At the top is a band of Naskh script intertwined with a tendril pattern.
-The height of the candle holder is less than a meter.
+This view shows one of a number of large bronze candle holders used for ritual purposes and reputed to have been donated by Tamerlane.
+Although less massive than a pair of holders displayed near the bronze ritual basin, this holder—somewhat damaged—is of greater height, about a meter.
+From a complex circular base the stem rises in segments engraved with botanical arabesques and marked by bulbous flares.
+The object culminates with a floral—perhaps lotus—design.
 The photographer has placed it on a wooden stool for a proper camera angle.

 - acku Afghanistan